savelee/gcp-node/vision-banner/readme.rst

         GCLOUD_KEY_FILE=</path/to/service_account.json>
         GCLOUD_STORAGE_BUCKET=<my storage bucket>

+        SETTINGS_MAX_COLORS=6
+        SETTINGS_EXTRA_WEIGHT_MOST_DOMINANT_COL=1
+        SETTINGS_SCREENSHOT_RESOLUTION=800x600

         PORT=3000

     Make sure, you also modify the GCLOUD_PROJECT variable, to the name of your Google Cloud project.
     Make sure, you refer to the Google Cloud service account JSON key, in GCLOUD_KEY_FILE, in case you want to run this demo on your local machine.

+    There are some additional settings in the *.env* file, which can help you by setting a maximum amount of colors to detect per uploaded image.
+The most dominant color can have an extra weight set.
+(1 extra weight, default).

     In case you deploy it on a VM in GCP, it should work without it.
-    In that case, you can nano into the **/lib/bigQuery.js** and **/lib/ml.js** and disable the following lines:
+    In that case, you can nano into **/lib/ml.js** and disable the following lines:

     .. code:: javascript